ocean-data-challenges/2023_SSH_mapping_train_eNATL60_test_NATL60-/README.md

 -->
 ### Domains for evaluation

 As we waim to evaluate the reconstruction performance of the different mapping methods at the scale of the North Atlantic basin, we choose 4 different regions for the calculation of reconstruction metrics.
-The selected regions show strong disparities in terms of ocean variability, but also in terms of spatial coverage by the altimeter constellation due to their different altitudes.
+The selected regions show strong disparities in terms of ocean variability, but also in terms of spatial coverage by the altimeter constellation due to their different latitudes.
 They seem a good choice for estimating the performance of the mapping methods in various situations in the North Atlantic basin.

 - **GF** : **[64°O x 49°O , 29°N x 44°N]**
 - **GRE** : **[39°O x 24°O , 49°N x 64°N]**